rkyzk/your-poetry/documents/README.md

 **Sign out (No page)**

-- Clicking the link will sing out the user.
+- Clicking 'Sign out' from the dropdown menu will sing out the user.

 ## Installed Libraries and Dependencies